-25 Glacier, retreat is one of the clearest indicators of the cryosphere's response to recent global warming.
-Photographic and satellite imagery of reductions in global glacier, extent from the past century document widespread retreat (Bolch, 2007; Catania et al., 2018).
-Within the last two decades alone, the rate of ice loss from mountain glaciers has doubled (Hugonnet et al., 2021).
-However, analysis of glacier sensitivity to climate change using the instrumental record, is limited by data which only goes back decades (Braumann et al., 2020).
-We are therefore reliant on geologic records of past glacier, activity to determine the influence of anthropogenic warming on glacier mass balance relative to natural variability.
-In the early Holocene, glaciers within the western United States (U.S.) and Canada were at minimum lengths, similar to modern, with peak Northern Hemisphere (NH) summer insolation values contributing to the retreat (Solomina et al., 2015).
+Glacier retreat is one of the clearest indicators of the cryosphere's response to recent global warming.
+Photographic and satellite imagery of reductions in global glacier extent from the past century document widespread retreat (Bolch, 2007; Catania et al., 2018).
+Within the last 2 decades alone, the rate of ice loss from mountain glaciers has doubled (Hugonnet et al., 2021).
+However, analysis of glacier sensitivity to climate change using the instrumental record is limited by data which only goes back decades (Braumann et al., 2020).
+We are therefore reliant on geologic records of past glacier activity to determine the influence of anthropogenic warming on glacier mass balance relative to natural variability.
+In the early Holocene, glaciers within the western United States (US) and Canada were at minimum lengths, similar to modern values, with peak Northern Hemisphere (NH) summer insolation values contributing to the retreat (Solomina et al., 2015).
 Reactivation of glaciation after 6 ka ("Neoglacial") occurred as glaciers advanced to their greatest Holocene extent (Porter and Denton, 1967; Solomina et al., 2016, 2015).
 Relative to the last glacial period, the Holocene was considerably more stable in terms of its climate variability.
-However, variable timing of
+However, variable timing of glacier maximum extent throughout the Neoglacial suggests other mechanisms controlled glacier size besides NH insolation.
+Well-dated records of late Holocene glaciation are therefore required to accurately assess forcing mechanisms for the Neoglacial.